Home » Databank » Series » X-COM Series » Links

 From their site: "X-Com: Tactical is a tabletop war/board game based on the popular X-Com: UFO Enemy Unknown (UFO Defence), computer game by Microprose.
 You play either the commander of X-Com, the Extraterrestrial Combat unit, or the alien commander come to conquer and enslave the Earth."

 This project is trying to recreate the spirit and feel of X-Com: UFO Defence (UFO:Enemy Unknown).
-It's fan-made, and anyone is welcome to contribute.
-Join today!
+It's fan-made, and anyone is welcome to contribute, though it's currently discontinued.

 Essential Sites